 This process begins with a proposal, which must outline the specific steps that will be taken to conduct the research.
 The proposal must be as informative as possible and outline all of the possibilities that could occur.

-In order for research to move forward in the process, it does not need to be approved by the FDA.
-In fact, many research studies occur at universities and private companies.
+For research to move forward in the process, it does not need to be approved by the FDA.
+Many research studies occur at universities and private companies.
 The approval process for these studies is typically kept in-house and involves employees of the institution, not necessarily anyone affiliated with the government.

 Research studies can take anywhere from months to years, and even decades.
 Once the research process is completed, scientists can move on to clinical trials.